niplav/site/range_and_forecasting_accuracy.md

 These were of course only illustrative examples, but I hope that now the different approaches in this text are clearer than before.

+If you're busy, you can stop reading here (or re-read [the results section](#Results)).
+This is a natural place to stop reading, everything below is certainly very interesting, but not central to understanding.

 Metaculus and PredictionBook
 ----------------------------